 At SHS we recognise that some groups are potentially more at risk.
-Evidence shows that girls, children with SEN and/or disabilities, and lesbian, gay, bisexual and transgender (LGBT) children are at greater risk.
+Evidence shows that girls, children with SEN and/or disabilities, and lesbian, gay, bisexual and Gender Questioning (LGBT) children are at greater risk.

+9.5.
 Sharing of nudes and semi-nudes (sexting / YPSI)

 Staff should be aware that incidents of YPSI being sent or received are becoming increasingly common and that when a student sends (distributes) such images they may be breaking the law and leaving themselves vulnerable to exploitation by third parties.
 In addition, there is increasing evidence that such activity may result in depression, self-harm and, in extreme cases, suicide.
 We take sexting very seriously and do not underestimate the harmful impact it may have on our students.
-In all such cases, SHS will follow UKCCIS, the UK Internet Safety (UKCIS) Sexting in Schools and Colleges Guidance (2016) and conduct a risk assessment to inform the appropriate response.
+In all such cases, SHS will follow UKCCIS, the UK Internet Safety (UKCIS) Sharing nudes and semi-nudes: advice for education settings working with children and young people (2024) Sexting in Schools and Colleges Guidance (2016) and conduct a risk assessment to inform the appropriate response.